WHU-ZQH/ChatGPT-vs.-BERT/README.md

 Please refer to our full [report](https://arxiv.org/pdf/2302.10198.pdf) for more details.

-## More results of ChatGPT with advanced prompting techniques  (update on 24 Feb.
+## More results with advanced prompting techniques  (update on 24 Feb.
 2023)
-Few-shot results of ChatGPT equipped with the standard prompting and the chain-of-thought (CoT) prompting are shown as follows:
+   >Few-shot results of ChatGPT equipped with the standard prompting and the chain-of-thought (CoT) prompting are shown as follows:

 <div align="center">
     <img width="80%" alt="image" src="https://github.com/WHU-ZQH/ChatGPT-vs.-BERT/blob/main/sources/few-shot-result.png">